axyii/sntp-client/README.md

 # sntp-client

-A simple SNTP library and client
+A simple NTP library and client

 ## Installing